Control Your "Controllables"

-You can always control your attitude, effort, energy, and focus but let's try and make those Controllables a little bit easier.
+You can always control your attitude, effort, energy, and focus but let's try and make those "Controllables" a little bit easier.

-Has your mind ever jumped to the TV that was on in the living room even tho you had no plans of watching it?
+Has your mind ever jumped to the TV that was on in the living room even though you had no plans of watching it?
 Have you ever planned to go to the gym after work but instead told yourself you are "too tired" and "don't have enough time?"

 The idea of being intentional about your environment is simple, but not easy.
 We all need to be conscious about our surroundings and realize how much they are affecting us.
 We often go through our day to day schedules without thinking about what has an effect on us.

-If you want to eat healthier
+IF you want to eat healthier

 - put fruit and veggies on the kitchen counter instead of treats.